dawit-atreso-portfolio/Worldwide-LTD-Product-and-Sales-Analysis/README.md

 ## Worldwide LTD Product and Sales Analysis

 ## Executive Summary
-This report provides key insights into customer behavior, product performance, supplier data, and sales trends using the WideWorldImporters database.
+This report provides key insights into customer behavior, product performance, supplier data, and sales trends using the WorldWide Importers database.

 ## Task
 This project is a part of Genration UK and Ireland intensive Bootcamp Program